DD2480-Group-26/piqueserver-DD2480/report.md

 We first employed the `coverage.py` tool to measure branch coverage across our codebase.

 - **Documentation:**
   The tool is well-documented, though initially it was challenging to interpret the output.
 The results from the tool were hard to interpret before we realized that the tool, even with the branch flag set, would output branch and line coverage together.
-We therefore had to parse the output to only get the branch coverage since we are only interested in that.
+We therefore had to parse the output to only get the branch coverage since we are only interested in that and we did this using a simple python script.

 - **How to run the tool**:
  We use Coverage.py, version 7.6.12 with C extension and Python 3.10.12